Digital Transformation: The Key to Unlocking Business Resilience

 Digital transformation is not just about digitalizing processes to increase operational efficiency or cut costs (though it can enable those things).
 It’s about using technology as a catalyst to reinvent business processes and organizational culture to thrive in a hyper disruptive environment.
 As George Westerman, MIT principal research scientist and author of Leading Digital: Turning Technology Into Business Transformation puts it, “digital transformation marks a radical rethinking of how an organization uses technology, people and processes to fundamentally change business performance.”

 The COVID-19 crisis has undoubtedly increased the pace at which companies have had to innovate.
 By pushing millions of workers into a work-from-home environment, the pandemic forced companies to accelerate their digital transformation efforts and enable seamless remote working.
-Massive supply chain disruptions and, for life sciences organizations, the need to rapidly and safely produce new treatments in this time of crisis have compelled organizations to digitize and transform their supply chain operations.
+Massive supply chain disruptions and, for life sciences organizations, the need to rapidly and safely produce new COVID-19 treatments have compelled organizations to digitize and transform their supply chain operations.
 All of this is to say that many companies have accomplished 3-4 years worth of digital transformation efforts in just under 7 months.

 However, the goal of these transformational initiatives is not to provide short-term fixes but rather to ensure long-term competitiveness in this new business and economic environment.
 In other words, fortify enterprise resiliency.

 What is enterprise resiliency?

 Historically speaking, the word “resiliency” in business has been associated with disaster planning.
 Activities like creating business continuity and recovery plans for potential business disruptions like hurricanes, cyber attacks, power grid failures, etc.